Line 18 (Shanghai Metro): Service routes

-Longyang Road - Interchange with Lines 2, 7, and 16 in addition to (out of system transfer with) Maglev.

-Jiangpu Road - Interchange with Line 8 located beside Xinhua Hospital.

-Fudan University - The station is located within the confines of Fudan University.

 Future expansion

 Phase 2

-The second phase of line 18 has undergone a planning change, adding a station at West Changjiang Road, going into a large heavy industrial zone, intersecting Line 1 at Hulan Road station instead of Tonghe Xincun and ending at Dakang Road instead of Kangding Road.
+The second phase of line 18 has undergone a planning change, adding a station at West Changjiang Road, going into a large heavy industrial zone, intersecting Line 1 at Hulan Road station instead of Tonghe Xincun station and ending at Kangwen Road station instead of Kangning Road station.
 The second phase has been under construction since 28 June 2021 and will add six stations and 8.1 km.
 Proposals to extend the line further west to Line 7 are under consideration.